1. Home

 HDFC

 If we put this into context, the market cap of the second-largest company TCS was Rs.
-13, 73, 882.31 crore.
-The merged entity has the potential to become the second-largest company by market cap in India.
-Moreover, if the merger falls in place, HDFC Bank will be the world’s fifth most valued bank and the 63rd most valued company with a combined valuation of $190 Bn.
+13 73, 882.31 crore.
+The merged entity can potentially become India’s second-largest company by market cap.
+Moreover, if the merger falls in place, HDFC Bank will be the World’s fifth most-valued bank and the 63rd most-valued company with a combined valuation of $190 Bn.

 Headroom for FPIs

-Currently, the HDFC Bank is not included in the MSCI index, a gauge for foreign fund managers to compare Indian equities with other emerging market peers.
-That’s because Foreign Portfolio Investors (FPIs) have less room to raise their stakes in the bank.
+The HDFC Bank is not included in the MSCI index, a gauge for foreign fund managers to compare Indian equities with other emerging market peers.
+Foreign Portfolio Investors (FPIs) have less room to raise their stakes in the bank.

 Will the merger be a smooth sail?

-The simple answer to this is No. Although RBI has issued a host of guidelines to ease the process of acquiring a Banking license for large NBFCs, the merger will not as smooth as expected for HDFC and HDFC Bank.
+The simple answer to this is No. Although RBI has issued many guidelines to ease acquiring a Banking license for large NBFCs, the merger will not be as smooth as expected for HDFC and HDFC Bank.

-RBI wants banks to limit ownership stake in insurance companies.
-HDFC Bank’s acquisition of HDFC will not only boost the bank’s balance sheets but also bring in the insurance business.
-HDFC Life and HDFC Ergo are among top private players in the life and general insurance players.
+RBI wants banks to limit ownership stakes in insurance companies.
+HDFC Bank’s acquisition of HDFC will boost the bank’s balance sheets and bring in the insurance business.
+HDFC Life and HDFC Ergo are among the top private players in life and general insurance.
 Analysts say the RBI will not be comfortable with the insurance exposure the bank will get from the deal.

 Nonetheless, the bank’s management has asked RBI for clarity on complying with the rules.